Astros' Altuve wins AL MVP, Marlins' Stanton earns NL honor - News 12 Now

 The last time an MVP race was so close, Willie Stargell and Keith Hernandez tied for the NL prize in 1979.

-Stanton became only the sixth player to win from a losing team.
+Stanton became only the seventh player to win from a losing team.
 The Marlins were 77-85.

 Stanton joins Dan Marino and LeBron James as the only Miami pro athletes in a major sport to win MVP.

-Note: This story has been updated to show Stanton is the seventh player to win an MVP on a losing team.